Agiel882/Seki/README.md

 # Seki
-Upgrading the search by radicals functionality on jisho.org by adding an add radicals by kanji feature.
+Upgrading the search by radicals functionality on jisho.org by adding the ability to select all the radicals in a given Kanji.